 Second, don't call a manual, "Church History" unless it is verifiable.
 A third hand quote isn't good enough to put in a book for children.

 The lesson in the manual is about the Death of Joseph and Hyrum Smith.
 There are lots of verifiable accounts related the their death, there is no need to use fabricated stories.

-See the following from Dean Jessee's and Howard Searle's work on Joseph Smith's history we know that its reliability is questionable.
-"The sheer number of scribes, inadequate contemporary source material, many authors, breaks in actual writing all point to a document that must be seriously evaluated before basing conclusions about the past."
+Dean Jessee's wrote about Church History Book, "The sheer number of scribes, inadequate contemporary source material, many authors, breaks in actual writing all point to a document that must be seriously evaluated before basing conclusions about the past."

 FairMormon Article on the Reliability of Mormon History